JoeNibe/JoeNibe.github.io/_posts/pawnable.tw/2019-08-16-pwnable3-calc.md

 ```
 `eax` contains the value we have entered.
 So we can read from anywhere in the memory and we can write to anywhere in memory.
-#### Limitations
+### Few Limitations
 After playing around a bit I found the following
 1. We cannot write a value bigger than `0x7fffffff`.
 [I tried this by entering a very large number and `ecx` has the value we entered]
 2. The stack is not executable so we have to use `ROP`
-3. The stack value kept on shifting but we can use the `same` value of `eax` to overwrite and to read from memory
+3. The stack value kept on shifting but we can use the `same` value of `eax` to overwrite and to read from `stack` where the return pointer of main is
 So my plan was to pop a shell using `ROP`.
 I used the `return` pointer of `main` function to start the `ROP` chain.
-Before that I calculated the value of `eax` required to read and write from the position of the return pointer of `main` function
+Before that I calculated the value of `eax` required to write to and read from the position of the return pointer of `main` function

 I used the following script to calculate the required `eax` value
 ```python